dariodata/medicare-drug-cost/README.md

 ### Diabetes is the disease with the highest drug spending in the 5-year interval

-Diabetes treatment is expensive and the drug spending from Medicare is very large.
+Diabetes has the largest single-disease drug spending costs.
+However, it must be noted that _cancer is a very high-cost disease too._ The reason for this is that _cancer is actually a group of a multitude of different diseases_ with different genetics, origin, and treatment options.
+These diseases were not clustered in this analysis.

 Harvoni is the most expensive drug.